MicrosoftDocs/learn/learn-pr/azure-networking/introduction-azure-private-link/includes/1-introduction.md

 To get the best learning experience from this module, you should have:

-- Beginner-level knowledge of Azure, including regions, Azure virtual networks, and ExpressRoute.
+- Beginner-level knowledge of Azure, including regions, Azure virtual networks, Azure Virtual Network Peering, Azure Active Directory, and ExpressRoute.
-- Beginner-level knowledge of networking, including IP addresses, network interfaces, and virtual private networks.
+- Beginner-level knowledge of networking, including IP addresses, full qualified domain names (FQDNs), network interfaces, and virtual private networks.
-- Beginner-level knowledge of cloud computing, including platform as a service (PaaS).
+- Beginner-level knowledge of cloud computing, including tenants, virtual networks, virtual machines, and platform as a service (PaaS).